 »Even though the law remains vague in its requirements in large parts, the demand for a holistically effective system for threat and intrusion detection is absolutely overdue,« confirms Rhebo CEO Klaus Mochalski. »This reflects both the increased relevance of OT cybersecurity and the trend towards convergence of enterprise IT and OT.
 In monitoring projects and risk analyses at energy suppliers and industrial companies, among others, we have for many years been identifying threats that traverse the interfaces of what were once separately managed networks.
 This not only increases the risk of cyber attacks occurring via OT.
 The risk of industrial processes such as energy supply and production being permanently disrupted has also increased significantly in recent years.« A statistical analysis of cyberattacks on energy utilities that became public in 2020 shows an increase of 38 percent worldwide compared to the previous year.
 For industrial companies, there was an increase of 111 percent (https://www.hackmageddon.com/).

-Operators of critical infrastructures now have 24 months to implement the intrusion detection system.
+After the formal confirmation by the German Federal President, operators of critical infrastructures have only 24 months to implement the intrusion detection system.
 In the first drafts of the ITSA 2.0, the BSI had called for implementation within 12 months.
 The implementation period was only doubled in the final weeks of negotiations due to the complexity of some critical infrastructures. »With regard to the current threat situation, a shorter-term obligation would have been desirable,« Mochalski comments on the last-minute adjustment. »Particularly because approaches and technologies that make it possible to quickly secure even complex infrastructures are already available.
 For example, some of our customers operate a large number of substations, renewable energy plants, municipal utilities and other substations.
 The Íntegration of our industrial network monitoring with anomaly detection can be implemented in a short period of time.
 This is also possible because we can easily integrate our solution on existing network components from e.g. Barracuda, Cisco, RAD, Siemens Ruggedcom and Welotec.«

 Suppliers are held accountable